Joseph Ahaneku

 Joseph Eberendu Ahaneku (born October 1, 1962) is an academic and Consultant Chemical Pathologist of Nnamdi Azikiwe University, Awka, Nigeria.
 Ahaneku is a former Vice Chancellor of Nnamdi Azikiwe University, Awka (Monday 26 May 2014 - Wednesday May 2019).
 He is from Nnarambia Ahiara Ahiazu Mbaise, Imo State, Nigeria.

 Education

 Joseph started his Education at St. Joseph's Primary School Eke-Nguru, where he received his primary school leaving certificate.
 He proceeded to Mbaise Secondary School, Aboh-Mbaise, where he received his secondary school leaving certificate.
 He attended University of Ibadan where he got his first Degree (BSc) and later his PGD in University College Hospital.
 There he also earned his MSc.
-He later completed his PhD at Ibadan and Institute of Biology London, Cboi.
+Ahaneku obtained a Bachelor of Science degree in Biochemistry, a Master of Science degree in Chemical Pathology, and a Ph.D. in Chemical Pathology from the University of Ibadan. and Institute of Biology London, Cboi.

 Career

+Ahaneku joined Nnamdi Azikiwe University, Awka, as a foundation academic staff member in the Department of Chemical Pathology in 1991.
+In January 1992, he was appointed Honorary Consultant Chemical Pathologist at Nnamdi Azikiwe University Teaching Hospital, Nnewi..